tanakamasayuki/EspHelper/README.md

 [日本語はこちら](README.ja.md)

-EspHelper is a collection of single-header Arduino helpers that expose selected ESP-IDF components with lightweight, idiomatic APIs.
-Use it when you want to keep the productivity of the Arduino core on ESP32 boards but still reach for ESP-IDF features such as the `espressif/json_generator` and `espressif/json_parser` components.
+EspHelper is a collection of single-header Arduino helpers that expose ESP-IDF capabilities with lightweight, idiomatic APIs.
+Drop the `.h` you need into a sketch whenever you want Arduino-style ergonomics but still reach for the power of the underlying ESP-IDF components.

 ## Features
 - Header-only wrappers: drop the `.h` file you need into a sketch without pulling extra dependencies.
 - Arduino-friendly defaults: utilities work with `Print`, `String`, and familiar Arduino idioms.
 - Works alongside the ESP-IDF components that are already bundled in current Arduino-ESP32 releases.
-- Covers both JSON generation (`EspHelperJsonGenerator.h`) and parsing (`EspHelperJsonParser.h`) with consistent Arduino-friendly APIs.
 - Examples kept minimal so you can copy/paste straight into an existing project.

+## Modules
+- `EspHelperJsonGenerator.h`: Arduino-style facade over `espressif/json_generator`, including static buffers, streaming, and reset patterns.
+- `EspHelperJsonParser.h`: Thin wrapper for `espressif/json_parser` that manages token buffers and exposes typed getters & navigation helpers.
+- `EspHelperRingbuf.h`: RAII helpers for FreeRTOS `ringbuf`, covering dynamic/static creation, ISR-safe send/receive, and auto-returned items.

 ## Requirements
 - Arduino core for ESP32 (v2.0.0 or newer) or a PlatformIO environment targeting `esp32`.